 Currency fair: you can save hundreds of euros or pounds, rates can be £1 or €1, even less.

 Wise: around $10 or £5, the real change rate.

 Duration of a money transfer to the Philippines

 Time is going to be determined by the final currency, if you decide the person who is going to take the money will receive it in PHP, it’ll take no time anywhere, because it’s the national currency in the Philippines.
 Banks give you their rate and money transfer providers give you the exact amount that will be received.

 Also, it depends on where the money is to and from, and if the money is with an online bank transfer or credit/debit card.
 That is where you can see the best way for you to do so since money transfer providers show where is your money while it is traveling.

 Azimo, Currencyfair and trasnferwise are apps, to place the transfer is going to take seconds and there is not going to be a line.
-Unfortunately, Currencyfair does not send money to the Philippines yet, but you still have two more options: Azimo and Transferwise; and they are great, so you may know.
+Unfortunately, Currencyfair does not send money to the Philippines yet, but you still have two more options: Azimo and Wise; and they are great, so you may know.

 The conclusion of the money transfer to the Philippines